|Learn how to encourage responsible building and improve the quality of housing for all.|

 There are a number of ways in which the community, state, or federal government can itself contribute to or build affordable housing.

 - Actual publicly-built and -maintained housing.
 Public housing exists in most large cities.
 Most was originally intended as mixed-income or veterans’ housing after World War II, but over the past three or four decades, it has largely been left to the poor.
 The problems with public housing are well-known – much of it is isolated, badly built and maintained, and dangerous.
-This doesn’t have to be the case, but the construction, management, and maintenance of new developments have to be monitored carefully to make sure they meet standards.
+This doesn’t have to be the case, but the construction, management, and maintenance of new developments have to be monitored carefully to make sure they meet health and safety standards.
 In recent decades, the most successful public housing has been mixed-income, with middle-income residents more willing to hold management accountable for lapses.

 - Community land trusts.
 A community land trust can be a private non-profit, or can be operated by the community itself.
 Its purpose is to buy land for community purposes – often for open space protection, but many land trusts also purchase land for affordable housing.
 The land can then be held until an appropriate developer or adequate funding is found.
 The community may or may not act as its own developer in this situation.